WHU-lab/MTH/README.md

 We offer a clinical testing version of the software system that provides the following features:

-## Interactive Viewing of Common Regions:
+## 1. Interactive Viewing of Common Regions:

 Users can interactively view any common regions of interest across serial WSIs.
 Simply double-click on an area of interest in one WSI, and the corresponding common regions on other WSIs will be automatically visualized in the system interface.
-Quantification of Tumor Heterogeneity:

-## Quantification of Tumor Heterogeneity:
+## 2. Quantification of Tumor Heterogeneity:

 The system allows users to select any shape and size of the region on any WSI.
 By clicking multiple times to select a closed region of interest, tumor heterogeneity can be automatically quantified.
 The results are visualized in the system interface to assist pathologists in analyzing cancer and guiding treatment strategies.

-## Demonstration
+## 3. Demonstration

-We have provided a demonstration video to further illustrate the process of quantifying tumor heterogeneity, highlighting how the quantified results can assist pathologists in developing cancer treatment strategies.
+We have provided a demonstration video to further illustrate the process of quantifying tumor heterogeneity, highlighting tumor heterogeneity quantification results to assist pathologists in developing cancer treatment strategies.

 Watch the demonstration video: [Watch the demo video](videos/Video.mp4)